RenusreeMadhavarapu/Web-Developer-Home-Page/Readme.md

 ## Responive Web Developer Landing Page

-- It is a Responsive Web Developer Landing Page built uisng HTML & CSS.
+- It is a Responsive Web Developer Landing Page built using HTML & CSS.
 - Media Queries(CSS) used to make webpage responsive.
 - This Landing Page consists of seven sections.